Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Principal bundles

-The co-Poincar\'{e} symmetry, which is denoted as $G_\cP$, is the symmetry in which the translation operator is replaced by the co-translation operator, whose generator is defined as $P_{ab}:=P_a\iota_b$, where $\iota_b$ is a contraction with respect to trivial frame field $\partial_b$.
+The Einstein--Hilbert gravitational Lagrangian does not respect the Poinca\'{e} symmetry\cite{0264-9381-29-13-133001}.
+We introduce the co-Poincar\'{e} symmetry extending the Poinca\'{e} symmetry here.
+The co-Poincar\'{e} symmetry, which is denoted as $G_\cP$, is the symmetry in which the translation operator is replaced by the co-translation operator.
+A generator of the co-translation is defined as $P_{ab}:=P_a\iota_b$, where $\iota_b$ is a contraction with respect to trivial frame field $\partial_b$.
 Lie algebra of the co-Poincar\'{e} group are provided as

 and $\left[J_{ab},J_{cd}\right]$ in (\ref{JJ}).
-The structure constants of the co-Poincar\'{e} group can be obtained from above Lie algebra through a relation\cite{fre2012gravity}, $[\Theta_I,\Theta_J]:=\FF_{~IJ}^{K} \Theta_K$, where $\left[\Theta_I\right]_{ab;cd}:=\left(\left[\Theta_{1}\right]_{ab},\left[\Theta_{2}\right]_{cd}\right)=\left(P_{ab},J_{cd}\right)$.
+The structure constants of the co-Poincar\'{e} group can be obtained from above Lie algebra through a relation, $[\Theta_I,\Theta_J]:=\FF_{~IJ}^{K} \Theta_K$, where $\left[\Theta_I\right]_{ab;cd}:=\left(\left[\Theta_{1}\right]_{ab},\left[\Theta_{2}\right]_{cd}\right)=\left(P_{ab},J_{cd}\right)$.
 Lie algebra of the co-Poincar\'{e} symmetry is denoted as $\ggg_\cP$.
 Each component of the structure constant is provided by direct calculation using the trivial basis as

 Connection form $\AAA_\cP$ and curvature form $\FFF_\cP$ are, respectively, introduced as Lie-algebra valued one- and two-forms concerning co-Poincar\'{e} group, and they are expressed using the trivial basis as